-From the color distribution of the walls of the Daxiong Treasure Hall, it can be seen that the building presents a bright color scheme.
-The red areas are located in the region of medium chroma, high chroma, and medium brightness (4040, 3560), while the gray brick wall is in the region of high brightness and low chroma (2002, 1005).
-Due to the long construction period of the main hall, the gray color cannot achieve a purely achromatic appearance compared to the red.
-The walls present a gray-red-gray color scheme.
+From the color distribution of the walls of the Daxiong Treasure Hall, it can be seen that the building presents a bright color feeling.
+The red part is located in the region of medium chroma, high chroma, and medium brightness (4040, 3560), while the gray brick wall is in the region of high brightness, low chroma, and low brightness, low chroma (2002, 1005).
+Due to the long construction period of the main hall, the gray color cannot present a purely achromatic gray color compared to red.
+The walls present a gray-red-gray color form.
 As the most important building in Da Zhao Temple, the color combination of the Daxiong Treasure Hall establishes the color tone and color tendency of the entire architectural complex.

-Through the analysis of the color composition of the outer walls of public buildings and the outer walls of the Daxiong Treasure Hall, three artistic features can be summarized: First, the color form of the outer walls of Da Zhao Temple is the same as that of the Daxiong Treasure Hall, with red belonging to the same color category.
-Second, red, as the main color of the outer walls, is part of the regional five-color system.
-The entire architectural complex resonates from the outside to the inside, highlighting the majestic presence of Da Zhao architecture.
-Third, this color construction method employs a large area of achromatic gray to accentuate the red of the key elements.
-Under the unified overall image and color tendency, different architectural units use the same construction method to create a regional architectural color system with a clear hierarchy and emphasis.
+Through the analysis of the color composition of the outer walls of public buildings and the outer walls of the Daxiong Treasure Hall, three artistic features can be summarized: First, the color form of the outer walls of Da Zhao Temple is the same as that of the Daxiong Treasure Hall, and red belongs to the same color category.
+Second, red, as the main color of the outer walls, belongs to the red color of the regional five colors.
+The entire architectural complex echoes each other from the outside to the inside, highlighting the majestic momentum of Da Zhao architecture.
+Third, this color construction form uses a large area of achromatic gray to highlight the red of the key parts.
+Under the unified overall image and color tendency, different architectural units use the same construction method to present a regional architectural color system with a clear hierarchy and emphasis.